ggershinsky/parquet-format/Encodings.md

 For compatibility reasons, this implementation packs values from the most significant bit to the least significant bit, which is not the same as the [RLE/bit-packing](#RLE) hybrid.

 For example, the numbers 1 through 7 using bit width 3:
 ```
 dec value: 0   1   2   3   4   5   6   7
 bit value: 000 001 010 011 100 101 110 111
 bit label: ABC DEF GHI JKL MNO PQR STU VWX
 ```
 would be encoded like this where spaces mark byte boundaries (3 bytes):
 ```
 bit value: 00000101 00111001 01110111
 bit label: ABCDEFGH IJKLMNOP QRSTUVWX
 ```

-Note that the BIT_PACKED encoding method is only supported for encoding repetition and definition levels.

 ### <a name="DELTAENC"></a>Delta Encoding (DELTA_BINARY_PACKED = 5)
 Supported Types: INT32, INT64